Emerging Leaders Program

 Students must maintain a 2.0 cumulative GPA and be in good disciplinary standing with the University throughout their participation in the program.

 Visit: Student Union, Room 218

-UAA Emerging Leaders Program is sponsored by Student Life & Leadership and the Dean of Students office.
+UAA Emerging Leaders Program is sponsored by Student Life & Leadership and the Chancellor's Office.

 In order to view PDF files on your computer, you must have a PDF reader program installed.
 If you do not already have such a reader, you can download a free reader at Adobe's website: Download Adobe Acrobat Reader Software